Summitt-Services/wieting-frontmatter-CMS/content/management/network.md

   - A `THEATRE` network cable running from device `R`, port 1, to an unidentified port on device `F` will have a pair of labels marked `R.1 - THEATRE - F.x`.  \*For example, at device `R` the `R.1` end of the label should be nearest device `R`, while at device `F` the `F.x` end of that label should be nearest device `F`.
   - A `USB` cable running from an unidentified port on device `L` to an `In` port on device `X` will carry a pair of lables marked `L.x - USB - X.In`.
   - An `HDMI-to-DVI` cable running from the `Out` port on device `H` to a `DVI` port on device `P` will be labeled `H.Out - HDMI-to-DVI - P.DVI`.

+  # Mac NFS Connection

+  As long as the Mac Mini and Projector/IMB IP addresses are as shown above, the Mac can act as an NFS server from which to ingest content (mostly keys) for projection.
+The Mac's NFS configuration steps were taken from [https://apple.stackexchange.com/questions/476892/new-mac-unable-to-get-nfs-to-work-what-am-i-missing](https://apple.stackexchange.com/questions/476892/new-mac-unable-to-get-nfs-to-work-what-am-i-missing).

+  The Mac serves its `/Users/toledowieting/Downloads` directory mapped to the projection system as `Booth Mac Mini NFS`.
+On the [IMB web interface](https://10.11.111.128) go to `Content` | `Source` | `Ingest` to initiate a connection and ingest transfer from the Mac to the projection system.